-INTEREST RATE

-The annual rate charged to a borrower on a loan, Interest is calculated on the daily balance of the loan and capitalised monthly.
+INTEREST RATE: The annual rate charged to a borrower on a loan.
+Interest is calculated on the daily balance of the loan and capitalised monthly.

-JIBAR

-The Johannesburg Interbank Agreed Rate is a 3 month deposit rate.
+JIBAR: The Johannesburg Interbank Agreed Rate is a 3 month deposit rate.
 It is a South African money market rate which is determined by a number of local and international banks, and updated on a daily basis.
 The rate achieved is in yield form and is quoted as the 3 Month JIBAR rate.
 This rate is published each day by 11h00 on Reuters on the SAFEX page.

-LOAN TO VALUE (LTV)

-The value of the mortgage loan, or the amount that the borrower wishes to borrow, expressed as a percentage of the market value of the property, or the estimated value of the property.
+LOAN TO VALUE (LTV): The value of the mortgage loan, or the amount that the borrower wishes to borrow, expressed as a percentage of the market value of the property, or the estimated value of the property.

-The amount that a willing and financially able buyer would pay to a willing and able seller, provided that the property had been effectively exposed to the market for a reasonable period of time.
+MARKET VALUE: The amount that a willing and financially able buyer would pay to a willing and able seller, provided that the property had been effectively exposed to the market for a reasonable period of time.

-A loan made to the owner of a property where the property is the security for the loan.
+MORTGAGE LOAN: A loan made to the owner of a property where the property is the security for the loan.
 The mortgage bond is registered in the Deeds Office against the title deed of the property.

-Lender (creditor), usually a bank, who advances or lends money on the security of a property purchased.
+MORTGAGEE: Lender (creditor), usually a bank, who advances or lends money on the security of a property purchased.

-Borrower (debtor) who borrows from a lender by mortgaging his property to the lender as security.
+MORTGAGOR: Borrower (debtor) who borrows from a lender by mortgaging his property to the lender as security.

-The Net Present Value (NPV) is the value of a future sum of money which is calculated and expressed in today's terms.
+NPV: The Net Present Value (NPV) is the value of a future sum of money which is calculated and expressed in today's terms.

-NON-LIQUID ASSETS

-Assets that cannot be easily converted into money.
+NON-LIQUID ASSETS: Assets that cannot be easily converted into money.

-OFFER TO PURCHASE

-This is a formal (written) offer made by a purchaser on a home that is offered for sale.
+OFFER TO PURCHASE: This is a formal (written) offer made by a purchaser on a home that is offered for sale.
 This is usually concluded via an estate agent - and signed by all parties.
 It is normally subject to a time limit and may be 'clean' (usually a cash purchase) or "conditional" (usually subject to bond finance being obtained or a home being sold).

-SECURITISATION

-The packaging of home loans in an insolvency remote entity, and the simultaneous issue of financial securities to investors at a lower interest rate than would be payable if a bank were providing funds.
+SECURITISATION: The packaging of home loans in an insolvency remote entity, and the simultaneous issue of financial securities to investors at a lower interest rate than would be payable if a bank were providing funds.
 The risk to investors is negligible and therefore they are willing to accept a lower return on their investment.

-SERVICE FEE

-The credit provider charges a consumer this fee for monthly servicing and maintaining of the credit agreement between them.
-In terms of the National Credit Act, this fee may not exceed R50 incl VAT per month.
+SERVICE FEE: The Credit Provider charges a consumer this fee for monthly servicing and maintaining of the credit agreement between them.
+This fee is prescribed as the per the National Credit Act.

-SUSPENSIVE CONDITION

-A clause in an agreement of sale whereby the validity of the contract is made subject to the occurrence (or non-occurrence) of a future event e.g. the granting of a bond, of a certain amount, before a certain date.
+SUSPENSIVE CONDITION: A clause in an agreement of sale whereby the validity of the contract is made subject to the occurrence (or non-occurrence) of a future event e.g. the granting of a bond, of a certain amount, before a certain date.

-SWITCH BOND

-A bond that you had previously with one financial institution but then changed to SA Home Loans.
+SWITCH BOND: A bond that you had previously with one financial institution but then changed to SA Home Loans.
+A switch bond is often very useful to consolidate debt to free up cashflow.
+SA Home loans does this exceptionally well by tailoring the solution and walking the entire journey with our clients.

-The period (usually expressed in months) over which the borrower intends to repay the mortgage bond.
+TERM: The period (usually expressed in months) over which the borrower intends to repay the mortgage bond.
 This is typically 20 years (240 months).
 The monthly instalment paid is therefore a function of the amount borrowed, the interest rate and the repayment term.
 At SA Home Loans all clients are entitled to repay their bond over a shorter term than originally specified if they so choose.